stephwills/docker-neo4j/README.md

     (formally the graph-alorithms-algo library wew used in our 3.5 image)
 2.  **Neo4j Apoc Procedure**, a collection of useful Neo4j Procedures from the [apoc] distribution on Maven.

+## The enterprise container image
+Although a build is made available for the Enterprise container you are not permitted to use it unless you are in possession of a valid licence agreement.

 ## The ansible role and playbook
 The Ansible role and corresponding playbook has been written to simplify